rajiv15/MarketProblem/checkoutsystem/README.md

 When the user request to print the bill for display, all the offer specifications are called in a **polymorphic way** to see its availability depending on the items purchased.
 Finally, the bill gets generated with all the applicable deduction depending on the items purchased.

 ##### Product Package design
 This package is used for maintaining the product inventory.
-In this code, the products specification are maintained in a **map** container for simplicity.
-The products are added to the map through the below function:
+In this code, the product specification are maintained in a **NoSQL database - Mongo DB**.
+The products are added to the database through the below function:
 ```
 func addProduct(code, name string, price float64) {
   item := new(PSchema)
-	item.ProductCode = code
+	item.Code = code
 	item.Name = name
 	item.Price = price

-	Products[code] = item
+	err := productCollection.Insert(item)
+	if err != nil {
+		panic(err)
 	}
+}

+We can also add new item in to the database and include the corresponding billing logic to show the appropriate values in the bill
+generation process.
 ```
 **Scalability:**
-In the future, if the number of products gets increased, we can use NoSQL database.
-Only minor code modification is needed in this design.
+In the future, if the number of products gets increased, we can horizontally scale the database across the cluster.
+Additionally, we can also enhance the reliability by creating secondary databases.
-  - just add connection logic in the package initialization.
-  - addProduct and deleteProduct method need to be re-written.

 ##### Basket Package design
 Basket package is used to keep track of purchased item at any given time.
 The format used to maintain is shown below: